Coronavirus (COVID-19) Medical Information

-Discuss with your supervisor or the Dean of the College what the best time is for you to return to your office.
-To provide for physical distancing, for the time being many employees will continue remote work, staggered schedules, and other strategies for reducing the density of people on campus.
-When on campus, wear a mask when around others and in high-traffic places, wash your hands frequently, and stay home if you are ill.
+Most offices are partially staffed and many employees—in consultation with supervisors—are combining staggered work schedules and remote work to provide for physical distancing.
+When on campus, faculty and staff are required to wear a mask when around others and in high-traffic places, wash hands frequently, and stay home when ill.
 Additional information can be found in Guidelines for Employees and Checklist for Supervisors.

 Are family members of staff and faculty allowed on campus?

 The College discourages regular or prolonged visits to campus by family members of faculty and staff.
 Please review the guidelines for guests on campus.